lwear/lan-caster/README.md

 Also maps to be rendered with an offset in clientMap.
-Allow client to scroll map so player is near middle and map can be larger than window. remake test engine.
+Allow client to scroll map so player is near middle and map can be larger than window. allow testjump map to land a map smaller than the one the player left (perhaps jump to middle) remake test engine.